Dolnor/IOWMIFamily/README.md

 	BRIGHTNESS_UP (0x02),
 	BRIGHTNESS_DOWN (0x03)

-## Quick recap about newer Dell machines
+## WMI on newer Dell machines

-EC queries usially call for WMI notifications, not all the keys on newer Dell machines utilize WMI, some are still tied to plain old PS/2 scancodes.
-For my particular laptop only brightness keys are tied to WMI.
+EC queries usually call for WMI notifications and send messages that need handling.
+Not all the keys on newer Dell machines utilize WMI, some are still tied to plain old PS/2 scancodes.
+For my particular laptop (Vostro 3450) only brightness keys are tied to WMI and do not generate regular scancodes when pressed.
 Here's an overview:

-			//decrease brighntess
+Decrease brighntess:
 			Method (_Q80, 0, NotSerialized)
 			{
             	....